Iran hostage crisis: Second embassy assault

-Takeover
+Third embassy assault and seizure of hostages

 On November 4, 1979, one of the demonstrations organized by Iranian student unions loyal to Khomeini erupted into an all-out conflict right outside the walled compound housing the U.S. Embassy.

 At about 6:30 a.m., the ringleaders gathered between three hundred and five hundred selected students and briefed them on the battle plan.
 A female student was given a pair of metal cutters to break the chains locking the embassy's gates and hid them beneath her chador.

 At first, the students planned a symbolic occupation, in which they would release statements to the press and leave when government security forces came to restore order.
 This was reflected in placards saying: "Don't be afraid.
 We just want to sit in."
 When the embassy guards brandished firearms, the protesters retreated, with one telling the Americans, "We don't mean any harm."
 But as it became clear that the guards would not use deadly force and that a large, angry crowd had gathered outside the compound to cheer the occupiers and jeer the hostages, the plan changed.
 According to one embassy staff member, buses full of demonstrators began to appear outside the embassy shortly after the Muslim Student Followers of the Imam's Line broke through the gates.

 As Khomeini's followers had hoped, Khomeini supported the takeover.
 According to Foreign Minister Yazdi, when he went to Qom to tell Khomeini about it, Khomeini told him to "go and kick them out."
 But later that evening, back in Tehran, Yazdi heard on the radio that Khomeini had issued a statement supporting the seizure, calling it "the second revolution" and the embassy an "American spy den in Tehran."

-The Marines and embassy staff were blindfolded by the occupiers, and then paraded in front of assembled photographers.
+The Marines and embassy staff were blindfolded by the occupiers and then paraded in front of assembled photographers.
 In the first couple of days, many of the embassy workers who had sneaked out of the compound or had not been there at the time of the takeover were rounded up by Islamists and returned as hostages.
-Six American diplomats managed to avoid capture and took refuge in the British Embassy before being transferred to the Canadian Embassy.
-In a joint covert operation known as the Canadian caper, the Canadian government and the CIA managed to smuggle them out of Iran on January 28, 1980, using Canadian passports and a cover story that identified them as a film crew.
+Six American diplomats managed to avoid capture and went into hiding until one of the diplomats Robert Anders called his Canadian counterpart John Sheardown seeking help.
+The group of six stayed in the personal homes of two Canadian diplomats.
+Two of the six stayed with Canadian Ambassador Kenneth Taylor, the other four staying with the Sheardown family for 79 days.
+In a joint covert operation known as the Canadian Caper, the Canadian government and the CIA managed to smuggle them out of Iran on January 28, 1980, using Canadian passports and a cover story that identified them as a film crew.
 Others went to the Swedish Embassy in Tehran for three months.

 A State Department diplomatic cable of November 8, 1979, details "A Tentative, Incomplete List of U.S. Personnel Being Held in the Embassy Compound."